The Office of the Provost strongly recommends the inclusion of the following statements in your syllabus.

 As members of the Illinois community, we each have a responsibility to express care and concern for one another.
 If you come across a classmate whose behavior concerns you, whether in regards to their well-being or yours, we encourage you to refer this behavior to the Student Assistance Center (217-333-0050 or http://odos.illinois.edu/community-of-care/referral/

 ).
 Based on your report, the staff in the Student Assistance Center reaches out to students to make sure they have the support they need to be healthy and safe.
-Further, we understand the impact that struggles with mental health can have on your

 Students with Disabilities

 To obtain disability-related academic adjustments and/or auxiliary aids, students with disabilities must contact the course instructor as soon as possible and provide the instructor with a Letter of Academic Accommodations from Disability Resources and Educational Services (DRES).
 To ensure that disability-related concerns are properly addressed from the beginning, students with disabilities who require assistance to participate in this class should apply for services with DRES and see the instructor as soon as possible.
 If you need accommodations for any sort of disability, please speak to me after class, or make an appointment to see me or see me during my office hours.
 DRES provides students with academic accommodations, access, and support services.
 To contact DRES, you may visit 1207 S. Oak St., Champaign, call 217-333-1970, e-mail email@example.com or visit the DRES website at http://www.disability.illinois.edu/.
 Here is the direct link to apply for services at DRES, https://www.disability.illinois.edu/applying-services.